 Modern hiking shoes can trace their origins to the aftermath of World War I when weary Europeans began to focus their attention on leisure activities.
 Early hiking shoes were heavy, leather affairs that were of very little use when they got wet.
 Over time hiking shoes began to incorporate different materials and fabrication methods.
 But while waterproof fabrics have been around for some 250 years it wasn’t until the late 1970s and the invention of Gore-Tex that the kind of hiking shoes we have today became possible.

-The 10 hiking shoes we’re going to review here have all proven their mettle on the trail.
+The 10 hiking shoes we’re going to review here have all proven their mettle on your trek.
 So, without further ado let’s get started.

 You’ll love the way these hiking shoes feel both when you slip them on and, more importantly, after several hours on the trail.
 Other features include a protective rubber cap over the toe, a gusseted tongue and lightweight construction to eliminate boot fatigue.
 You’ll pay less for some other good hiking shoes but you won’t find measurably better low-cut hiking shoes than the Saloman X Ultra 2 GTX.